 Bhima Koregaon’s battle found no place in our academics and popular discourses which implies an existence of a glaring form of academic casteism.
 The mainstream history celebrated as India’s pride, devoid of the oppressed past is nothing but a biased past and biased history.

-On January 1, 1818, while people were celebrating new year, a group of 500 Mahar soldiers (Mahar is an untouchable caste in Maharashtra) under the British Army were preparing to battle against the Peshwa Army of approximately 30,000 who were eventually defeated in what was called as the Second Anglo-Maratha War by the biased history.
+On January 1, 1818, while people were celebrating new year, a group of 500 Mahar soldiers (Mahar is a lower caste in Maharashtra) under the British Army were preparing to battle against the Peshwa Army of approximately 30,000 who were eventually defeated in what was called as the Second Anglo-Maratha War by the biased history.
 The war took place on the banks of the river Bhima which is why the battle is named after Bhima Koregaon.
 It was said that the war resulted in total destruction of the Peshwa Kingdom and victory of the British Empire in India.
 But for the Mahar soldiers who fought the battle all alone, it was nothing more than a battle against Peshwa’s upper-caste supremacy.
 For them, it was the fight for self-respect and dignity against sustained discrimination and violence under the Peshwa rule.
-It was a historic battle between the Untouchables and Manusmriti.
+It was a historic battle between the Dalits and Manusmriti.

 The scenes of saffron masculinity spread over Pune chasing Dalit visitors who came to Bhima Koregaon for celebrating Vijay Diwas is the reflection of fascist casteist hegemony sponsored by the State.
 Nationalism under the name of saffronisation in the Indian context is imposing homogeneity and silencing the dissenting and emancipatory voices against Manuvad by systematically targeting, attacking and killing minorities.